jywang919/CheckOutProduct/README.md

  - 3 for the price of 2 on Oranges

-It can be run in interactive mode or as batch mode
+It can be run in interactive mode or as bulk mode

-#To run in bulk mode
+# To run in bulk mode

     java -cp checkout.jar com.wang.test.checkout.CheckOutBulk

-#To run in bulk mode with savings:
+# To run in bulk mode with savings:

    java -cp checkout.jar com.wang.test.checkout.CheckOutBulk save

 #To run in interactive mode